 Functional medicine practitioners look “upstream” to consider the complex web of interactions in the patient’s history, physiology, and lifestyle that can lead to illness.
 The unique genetic makeup of each patient is considered, along with both internal (mind, body, and spirit) and external (physical and social environment) factors that affect total functioning.

 Functional medicine combines traditional Western medical practices with what is sometimes considered “alternative” or “integrative” medicine, creating a focus on restoring balance and prevention by addressing diet and nutrient status, inflammation, exercise and movement, stress, toxin exposures, genetic considerations, etc; use of both standard and specialty laboratory and diagnostic testing; and prescribed combinations of nutraceuticals, botanicals, therapeutic diets, detoxification programs, and/or stress-management techniques.

 How Functional Medicine is Different

-Conventional doctors primarily treat their patients with a drug-centered approach, and break the problem into individual components by treating each issue with a separate medication.
-This is perfect when it comes to acute issues like a broken leg or infectious disease but not so much when it comes to the epidemic of chronic diseases such as obesity, cardiovascular disease, cancer, diabetes, arthritis, Crohn’s disease, autoimmune issues, etc. Functional Medicine considers all aspects of life including genetics, sleep quality, diet and nutrient status, exercise, environmental and toxin exposures, and stressors to identify the root cause(s) contributing to inflammation, hormonal imbalances, immune dysfunction, and alterations in our microbiomes, etc. And then we treat those imbalances, dysfunctions, and alterations accordingly.
+Conventional medicine doctors primarily treat their patients with a drug-centered approach, and break the problem into individual components by treating each issue with a separate medication.
+This is perfect when it comes to acute issues like a broken leg or infectious disease, but not so much when it comes to the epidemic of chronic diseases such as obesity, cardiovascular disease, cancer, diabetes, arthritis, Crohn’s disease, autoimmune issues, etc. Functional Medicine considers all aspects of life including genetics, sleep quality, diet and nutrient status, exercise, environmental and toxin exposures, and stressors to identify the root cause(s) contributing to inflammation, hormonal imbalances, immune dysfunction, suboptimal detoxification, and alterations in our microbiomes, etc. And then we treat those imbalances, dysfunctions, and alterations accordingly.